 Distinctions: Both sexes appear similar, grey bodies, including back, head and the upper breast.
 Dark lores, black wings and tail.
 Rusty or burnt-orange coloured lower breast and rump.
 The juvenile is similar to adults.

 Voice: Usually, two call notes to their lyrics, similar whistle type call to a pewee.

 Nesting: Four to five white eggs, two broods per year.
 Nest constructed from grass, weeds, spider webs and mud.
 Nest is attached to the sides of structures, built on shelves, or the side of cliffs or bank ledges.

 |7.5" 19cm||13" 33cm||0.75oz 21.3g||Tyrannidae||Sayornis saya|

-Distribution: Prefers a dryer climate, not uncommon to be seen away from water.
+Distribution: The Say's Phoebe prefers a dryer climate, not uncommon to be seen away from water.
 Seen throughout the Western North American Continent, where this phoebe prefers the mountainous terrain, not seen along the Pacific coast, seen from North-Central Alaska, to Southern California, east to Texas, and north to the Dakotas, into Manitoba, and across the prairies to Northern British Columbia.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Avibase - the world bird database This site provides the user with a complete list of bird species, broken down per country, or in the example of the US or Canada, per state and province.
 Here, bird species names are available in other languages, a great asset to be used as a translation of foreign bird names.